Computing finite semigroups: Mathematical prerequisites

 \section{Mathematical prerequisites}

 A semigroup $S$ is \textit{regular} if for every $x\in S$ there exists $x'\in S$ such that $xx'x=x$.
 A semigroup $S$ is a \textit{monoid} if it has an identity element, i.e.\ an element $e\in S$ such that $es=se=s$ for all $s\in S$.
-If $S$ is a semigroup, we write $S^1$ for the monoid obtained by adjoining an identity $1_S$ to $S$ if necessary.
+If $S$ is a semigroup, we write $S^1$ for the monoid obtained by adjoining an identity $1_S\not\in S$ to $S$.
+Note that with this definition $S ^ 1$ always contains one more element ($1_S$) than $S$ regardless of whether or not $S$ has an existing identity element.

 For any set $\Omega$, the set $\Omega^\Omega$ of transformations of $\Omega$ is a semigroup under composition of functions, known as the \textit{full transformation monoid on $\Omega$}.
 The identity element of $\Omega^\Omega$ is the identity function on $\Omega$, which will be denoted $\id_\Omega$.
 We denote the full transformation monoid on the finite set $\{1,\ldots, n\}$ by $T_n$.
 Throughout this article, we will write functions to the right of their arguments and compose functions from left to right.